Aminuxer/DM-Crypt-Helper-Scripts/README.md

 * What about crypto swap ?
   - Same as containers, but use script _swap.sh, passphrase generated random at each start, mountpoint not need, first 512 bytes not used.

+* Can i use multi-keys / multi-user scenario ?
+   - No. This raw dm-crypt related code.
+Use LUKS for more compex tasks.

+* Can i embed containers in containers ?
+Is it deniable encryption ?
+  - Your can place container in ahother container (container is usual file), but this not tested deep;
+    You must use different filenames and FS labels at least; This not deniable; Deniable encryption required more complex software like TrueCrypt or use steganograhy.

+* Can i place scripts or containers on removable media ?
+  - No problem.
+But your possible will need root permissions (sudo rules danger apply to removable), start script by bash parameters (fs without +x attr) or speed of removable media can be lower.